 Prefer to work out with others to gain a little extra motivation?
 Join one of our focused group exercise classes:

-Yoga that links movement and breath to attain balance in the mind and body.
+Vinyasa Yoga – Vinyasa is a type of yoga that links movement and breath to attain balance in the mind and body.
 From the Sanskrit “to place in a special way,” Vinyasa yoga aligns a deliberate sequence of poses with the breath to achieve a continuous flow.
 Inhalation is usually connected to upward, open movements, while exhalation is often tied to downward movements or twists.
 Vinyasa classes offer a variety of postures and no two classes are ever alike.

 Imagine playing 18 holes on the most beautiful courses throughout New England—from the Cape’s acclaimed greens designed by architect Rees Jones to Robert Trent Jones Sr.’s masterpiece along New Hampshire’s seacoast.
 The Harvard Club of Boston Golf Society offers an expansive network of clubs in Massachusetts and options all around New England.